 To clarify, monkeypox is not transmitted through rats eating your poop, but the dramatic, apocalyptic language used by medical Twitter thought leaders like “game over,” “this will not end well,” “nightmare scenario” and saying that it will be “increasingly possible” for monkeypox to become endemic has caused hysteria over what the hell is going on.

-Acey Albert, an internist and physician specializing in medical information development, told BuzzFeed News he believes those specific tweets by Dewald were misleading, but they stem from truths that were blown out of proportion.
+Acey Albert, an internist and director of clinical guidance at Epocrates, an app that provides medical information, told BuzzFeed News he believes those specific tweets by Dewald were misleading, but they stem from truths that were blown out of proportion.

 “Yes, monkeypox virus seems to be sensitive to common household disinfectants such as bleach, but the method of spread for this particular outbreak is close contact,” he said.